BnMcGn/warflagger/src/texts/faq.md

 Examples:

 - If you wish to flag an opinion as **Redundant**, it's a good practice to link to the post that the opinion duplicates.
-- When replying to a **NeedsReference** request, you can put an answering URL in the reference field, especially if you are leaving the comment field blank.
+- When replying to a **NeedsEvidence** request, you can put an answering URL in the reference field, especially if you are leaving the comment field blank.
 - The reference field is mandatory when using the **SameThing** flag to merge two discussions.

 ## Future